HubReb/mmt_foil_exp/README.md

 ```

 to train a model with the configuration given in the config file.
 We provide
-all configuration files to repeat the experiments performed in the report.
+all configuration files to repeat the experiments performed in the report in
+the `confs` folder.
 For instance, run

 ```